What is EMDR - For Kids

 (This is an excerpt from Ana’s book: EMDR Therapy and Adjunct Approaches with Children: Complex Trauma, Attachment and Dissociation.)

 Why continue to carry bags of yucky stuff in our minds, hearts and bodies when we can be free from them and find our happy and exciting feelings again?
-Ana is in Phoenix and looks forward to being the best helper she can be for you and your family!!!
+April is in North Carolina and looks forward to being the best helper she can be for you and your family!!!
 Let your parents know you are interested in getting EMDR so they can help you.